Many people in Australia are exposed to the virus that causes glandular fever but never develop any symptoms. This is especially true of children.

-However, the main difference is the timeframe – while most people get over a viral sore throat in a few days, glandular fever makes most people feel unwell for two to three weeks, while the tiredness and swollen glands may last for two to three months, or even longer.
+However, the main difference is the timeframe — while most people get over a viral sore throat in a few days, glandular fever makes most people feel unwell for 2 to 3 weeks, while the tiredness and swollen glands may last for 2 to 3 months, or even longer.

 Other problems that may occur include:

 - a fine pink rash on the body, especially if antibiotics have been taken

 - enlargement of the spleen (a large organ in the upper left side of the abdomen) — this usually doesn't cause symptoms, although in rare cases the spleen may rupture